A less scary example.

 - In Nu Who Series 7 episode The Rings of Akhaten, the theme is "Ancient Egypt in Space", with a pyramid, alien marketplace, and a hokey religion based around a Pyramid and a god known as "Grandfather".
-When the Doctor and companion Clara arrive, the population of Akhaten (pronounced "Akha Ten") appear to be worshipping an alien Mummy as this "Grandfather", only to find that he is in fact a complicated alarm clock system designed to waken the *actual* "Grandfather", a memory-draining sentient star.
+When the Doctor and companion Clara arrive, the people of Akhaten appear to be worshipping an alien mummy as this "Grandfather."
+Turns out the mummy is in fact a complicated alarm clock system designed to waken the actual "Grandfather", a memory-draining star.

 - One Are You Afraid of the Dark? episode featured a Mummy that was accidentally awakened during transport to a museum.
 After running away from it in the museum for most of the show, they eventually discover that it only wants a magical ring one of the characters got from its tomb (which, of course, the bad guy tries to use himself and ends up with a Raiders of the Lost Ark-style Karmic Death).
 When the mummy puts it on, it comes back to life as a pretty girl.

 - Amazing Stories did an episode called "Mummy Daddy", where an actor in a highly-restricting mummy-suit tries to get to the hospital for the birth of his child, ending up in various slapstick adventures with a bloodthirsty band of southern hicks and a real mummy.